hannahmetzler/ai_skills/Notes_for_future_courses.md

 - Gemini & Claude do not train on your data, opt-out for ChatGPT
 - From the blogpost/newsletter: "very major provider (except DeepSeek) now offers some form of privacy-focused mode: ChatGPT lets you opt out of training, and Claude says it will not train on your data as does Gemini.
 - The exception is if you're handling truly sensitive data like medical records – in those cases, you'll still want to look into enterprise versions of these tools that offer additional security guarantees and meet regulatory requirements."
+- Gemini Apps Activity:
+  - save activity for 3, 18 or 36 months
+  - required for google drive/apps integration

 # Research